-EU has no role to play in Malta 'assassination' probe
+EU washes hands of Malta 'assassination' probe

 Caruana Galizia was killed by a car bomb on 16 October.

-The Maltese police have invited experts from the FBI, a US agency, from the Netherlands Forensic Institute in The Hague, as well as UK experts to take part in the probe.
+Maltese police have invited specialists from the FBI, a US law enforcement agency, from the Netherlands Forensic Institute in The Hague, and UK experts to take part in the probe.

-The car bomb was the sixth one in just the past 13 months in Malta - a tiny EU state that is known for oil and cigarette smuggling, for its shady online gambling industry, its offshore banking services, and for selling Maltese/EU passports to Chinese, Middle Eastern, and Russian tycoons.
+The car bomb was the sixth one in the past 13 months in Malta - a tiny EU state that is known for oil and cigarette smuggling, for its shady online gambling industry, its offshore banking services, and for selling passports to Chinese, Middle Eastern, and Russian tycoons.

-Thomas Vassallo, a scholar of public policy at the University of Malta, said the island's political parties were already promoting "conflicting narratives" on who might have killed Caruana Galiza, despite the fact the police investigation was still in "the early stages".
+Thomas Vassallo, a scholar of public policy at the University of Malta, said the island's political parties were promoting "conflicting narratives" on who might have killed Caruana Galiza, despite the fact the police investigation was still in "the early stages".

-He told EUobserver that Muscat's ruling Labour Party was saying it might "be related to organised crime, like prostitution, the oil black-market from Libya, or dubious economic transactions".
+He told EUobserver that Muscat's ruling Labour Party was saying it might "be related to organised crime, like prostitution, [or] the oil black market from Libya".

-He also said Labour Party-owned media had hinted that the opposition Nationalist Party "might have a hidden hand in all this" because Caruana Galizia had made fraud allegations against its leader.
+He said Labour Party-owned media had hinted that the opposition Nationalist Party "might have a hidden hand in all this" because Caruana Galizia had made fraud allegations against its leader.

-He said the Nationalist Party "immediately called this killing a political one, implying directly that those Labour politicians who were implied in the Panama Paper Saga know much more than they are saying."
+Vassallo also said the Nationalist Party "immediately called this killing a political one, implying directly that those Labour politicians who were implied in the Panama Papers saga know much more than they are saying."

 Vassallo added that last week's bomb was different to previous ones due to the scale of the explosion and the nature of the victim.

-"The sheer magnitude of the explosives is not comparable to the ones that we have had before.
-The blast and consequences due to the explosion resounded like a war," he said.
+"The sheer magnitude of the explosives is not comparable to the ones that we have had before … the explosion sounded like a war," he said.

-He said the previous bombs were: "according to the police, related to crime gangs who were in pursuit of each other due to internal conflicts," but last week's killing "was not meant to kill a criminal or a businessman who ran into excessive debts or clandestine usury circle, but it was done in order to shut up and destroy a journalist - a symbol of free speech".
+He said the previous bombs were "according to the police, related to crime gangs who were settling internal conflicts," but last week's killing "was done in order to shut up and destroy a journalist - a symbol of free speech".

+Saviour Formosa, a criminologist at the University of Malta, told this website the force of the blast would make it harder to find out who did it.

+"The bomb itself would have destroyed most of the evidence," he said.